raghavmecheri/pytorchjs/README.md

 const loader = new DataLoader(new ImageFolder("./test/resources/dataset"), 1, transforms);
 const results = await squeezeNet(loader);
 ```
-Additional examples of both setup and usage involving features like Transforms (in development) and CUDA (in development) may be found [here](./examples).
+Additional examples of both setup and usage involving features like Torchvision Transforms and CUDA (in development) may be found [here](https://github.com/raghavmecheri/ptjs/tree/master/examples).

 ## Key Features
 * Run your PyTorch models in a Javascript environment, without worrying about setting up Torchscript or downloading custom binaries